vilesport/General-Xv6/Lab 2/3. Kernel Address Space/Exercise 05.md

 **Challenge!:**
 ---

 1. Challenge!
 We consumed many physical pages to hold the page tables for the KERNBASE mapping.
 Do a more space-efficient job using the PTE_PS ("Page Size") bit in the page directory entries.
 This bit was not supported in the original 80386, but is supported on more recent x86 processors.
 You will therefore have to refer to [Volume 3 of the current Intel manuals](https://pdos.csail.mit.edu/6.828/2018/readings/ia32/IA32-3A.pdf).
 Make sure you design the kernel to use this optimization only on processors that support it!

-2.Challenge!
+2. Challenge!
 Extend the JOS kernel monitor with commands to:
         - Display in a useful and easy-to-read format all of the physical page mappings (or lack thereof) that apply to a particular range of virtual/linear addresses in the currently active address space.
 For example, you might enter 'showmappings 0x3000 0x5000' to display the physical page mappings and corresponding permission bits that apply to the pages at virtual addresses 0x3000, 0x4000, and 0x5000.
         - Explicitly set, clear, or change the permissions of any mapping in the current address space.
         - Dump the contents of a range of memory given either a virtual or physical address range.
 Be sure the dump code behaves correctly when the range extends across page boundaries!